korjavin/dynogame/README.md

 ### Objective

-Avoid oncoming missiles by timing your jumps perfectly.
-Each missile you successfully avoid adds to your score.
-The game ends when Captain Underpants collides with a missile.
+Avoid oncoming missiles, buildings, trees, and other obstacles by timing your jumps perfectly.
+Each obstacle you successfully avoid adds to your score.
+The game ends when Captain Underpants collides with any obstacle.

 ### Tips